 They split into boys and girls camps but include co-ed all-camp activities and programs daily.
 All campers stay in villages made up of large tents with bunk beds.

-Overnight camps come in one-week and two-week varieties.
+The summer programs come in one-week and two-week varieties.
 Day camps are also offered by YMCA Camp Sloane, and there are several specialty camps for waterskiing, performing arts, and horseback riding.

 Address: 326 Taft Pond Rd, Pomfret Center, CT 06259